Globally Stable Attitude Control along Neutrally Stable Trajectories: Attitude Control Design

 \subsection{Feedback and Control of General Attitude Trajectories}

 For general desired attitude trajectories that do not satisfy the requirement in \eqref{eqn:evTv_0} for constant quaternion difference dynamics, we cannot directly use feedforward parameterization and control of the body attitude presented in the previous subsection.
-However, the conditions in \eqref{eqn:evTw_0} and \eqref{eqn:w_e0vevxv} can still be used advantageously to design an efficient attitude controller as described in this subsection.
+However, the conditions in \eqref{eqn:evTw_0} and \eqref{eqn:w_e0vevxv} can still be used advantageously to design an efficient attitude controller along a neutrally stable trajectory as described in this subsection.

-Since equations \eqref{eqn:evTw_0} and \eqref{eqn:w_e0vevxv} together impose four scalar degrees of constraint on the three scalar coordinates of $w$, we could use feedback to define two independent control laws for $\dot{\qvec w}$
+Since equations \eqref{eqn:evTw_0} and \eqref{eqn:w_e0vevxv} together impose four scalar degrees of constraint on the three scalar coordinates of $w$, we could use feedback to define two independent control laws for $\dot{\vec w}$

 where $k \in \qR$ is a positive feedback gain and $L \in \qR^{3\times 3}$ is a positive definite feedback matrix.
 We may design the overall control input as follows: